LiamJCates/Programming-Notes/C/Types.md

+Type Conversions
+When an operator has operands of different types, they are converted to a common type according to a small number of rules.

+In general, the only automatic conversions are those that convert a "narrower" operand into a "wider" one without losing information, such as converting an integer to floating point

+Expressions that might lose information, like assigning a longer integer type to a shorter, or a floating-point type to an integer, may draw a warning, but they are not illegal

+float to int causes truncation of the fractional part.

+when binary operators manipulate operands of different types, the "lower" type is promoted to the "higher" type before the operation proceeds.

+long double > double > float > long > int > (char/short)
+Type promotion hierarchy

+There is one subtle point about the conversion of characters to integers.
+The language does not specify whether variables of type char are signed or unsigned quantities.
+When a char is converted to an int, can it ever produce a negative integer?
+The answer varies from machine to machine, reflecting differences in architecture.
+On some machines a char whose leftmost bit is 1 will be converted to a negative integer ("sign extension").
+On others, a char is promoted to an int by adding zeros at the left end, and thus is always positive

+The definition of C guarantees that any character in the machine's standard printing character set will never be negative, so these characters will always be positive quantities in expressions.
+But arbitrary bit patterns stored in 'character variables may appear to be negative on some machines, yet positive on others.
+For portability, specify signed or unsigned if non-character data is to be stored in char variables.

+A reason for using float over double in large arrays save storage and are more efficient Floats save time on machines where double-precision arithmetic is particularly expensive

+Conversion rules are more complicated when unsigned operands are involved.

+Comparisons between signed and unsigned values are' machine-dependent" they depend on sizes of a given machines integer types

+Conversions take place across assignments; the type of the right side is converted to the left which is also the type of the result.

+If there are no unsigned operands, however, the followinginformal set of rules will suffice:
+If either operand is long double, convert the other to long double.
+Otherwise, if either operand is double, convert the other to double.
+Otherwise, if either operand is float, convert the other to float.
+Otherwise, convert char and short to into
+Then, if either operand is long, convert the other to long

+A character is converted to an integer, either by sign extension or not, as described above.
+Longer integers are converted to shorter ones or to chars by dropping the excess high-order bits.
+Thus in

+int i;
+char c;

+i = c;
+c = i;

+the value of c is unchanged.
+This is true whether or not sign extension is involved.
+Reversing the order of assignments might lose information, however

+If x is float and i is int, then x = i and i = x both cause conversions;
+float to int causes truncation of any fractional part.
+When double is converted to float, whether the value is rounded or truncated is implementation dependent.

+Since an argument of a function call is an expression, type conversions also take place when arguments are passed to functions.

+If arguments are declared by a function prototype, as they normally should be, the declaration causes automatic coercion of any arguments when the function is called.
+Thus, given a function prototype for sqrt: double sqrt(double);
+the call
+root2 = sqrt(2);
+coerces the integer 2 into the double value 2.0 without any need for a cast

+In the absence of a function prototype, char and short become int, and float becomes double.
+This is why we have declared function arguments to be int and double even when the function is called with char and float.

+Type Cast
+Explicit type conversions can be forced ("coerced") in any expression, with a unary operator "cast".
+(type-name) expression

+the expression is converted to the named type by the conversion rules above.
+The precise meaning of a cast is as if the expression were assigned to a variable of the specified type, which is then used in place of the whole construction.

+Note that when casting a variable, n, the cast produces the value of n in the proper type; n itself is not altered.
+The cast operator has the same high precedence as other unary operators

 Typedef

 The C programming language provides a keyword called typedef, which you can use to give a type a new name.
 Following is an example to define a term BYTE for one-byte numbers −